Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap on “Google.”

-- Tap on an app and select “Don’t optimize” to turn off Doze.
+- Select an app and then tap the “Don’t optimize” option.

 Hide sensitive info from the lock screen